Dr. Carolyn Watters

 Read Dr. Watters' full profile

-Dr. Carolyn Watters has served as vice-president, academic and provost at Dalhousie since February of 2011.
+Dr. Carolyn Watters has served as provost and vice-president, academic at Dalhousie since February of 2011.
 However, Dr. Watters was one of Dalhousie’s most vital and visionary academic leaders long before her appointment to her current role.

 Previously Dalhousie’s dean of the Faculty of Graduate Studies and an ongoing member of the Faculty of Computer Science, Dr. Watters has helped to steer Dalhousie’s evolution in the past 15 years.